linara03/Automatic-Blog-Writer/README.md

-# 🚀 Automatic Blog Writer
+# 🚀 AI Blog Writer
 An intelligent **Streamlit + Flask + LangChain + OpenAI** application that generates high-quality, structured blog posts from any topic.

 ## ✨ Features